Feud (video game): Development

 After developing Zub, John Pickford went on to design a game that he wasn't going to program.
 This required designing the game on paper before development started and overseeing the work of a different programming team.

 Reception

-Reviewer "Ben" for CRASH wrote, "What a way to kick off a new label!
-Feud is completely brilliant.
-I love original games, so it is a real pleasure to see a cheapie that’s as ‘new’ in concept as this — and as playable."
-Robert Swan, in his favorable review for Atari User magazine, stated that the game has "fantastic graphics, great sound, addictive gameplay and plenty of action-packed screens."
-He also praised the game's low price.
+Reviewer "Ben" for CRASH gave a positive review and called it "brilliant" and "playable".
+Robert Swan for Atari User magazine praised the game for its "fantastic" graphics, "great" sound, "addictive" gameplay and the low price.